 and you find your new home

-The international and centrally located airport provides a convenient gateway to the city with frequent daily flights, while surrounding areas including Otago, Southland and Fiordland are just a few hours drive away.
+The centrally-located Queenstown Airport, a hub for domestic and direct international flights, provides a convenient gateway to the town with frequent daily take offs and arrivals.
+Surrounding areas including Central Otago, Southland and Fiordland are just a few hours’ drive away.

 Tourists come from around the world to experience all that sits on residents’ doorsteps – ski fields, water activities, golf courses, mountain biking and hiking are just some of the popular offerings.
-Bustling hospitality and retail sectors bring world class dining, entertainment and shopping from globally renowned chefs, event organisers and brand names.
+Bustling hospitality and retail sectors offer world-class dining, entertainment and shopping from globally renowned chefs, event organisers and brands.

-The international and centrally located airport provides a convenient gateway to the city with frequent daily flights connecting Queenstown to New Zealand and the world.
-Coasting over the alpine vista and descending onto the tarmac between the mountains and lake, the landing is frequently voted one of the best in the world.
-Just 8km, or a 10 minute drive, from central Queenstown there is ample transport options to and from the terminals.
-While smaller than the country’s other international terminals, there is shopping, hospitality and lounge facilities.
+The international and centrally-located airport is a convenient gateway, with frequent daily flights connecting Queenstown to New Zealand and the world.
+The approach to the airport, coasting over mountains and lakes and descending to the tarmac, is frequently voted one of the best in the world.
+It’s just 8km (an eight-minute drive) from the town centre (plenty of transport options) and seven minutes to Homestead Bay.
+There is shopping, hospitality and lounge facilities.

-In the event of an accident or emergency, the Queenstown region is fully equipped with the facilities and personnel to respond.
-Fire, police and ambulance services are based in the town and have specialist equipment to navigate any scenario on the challenging terrain.
-New Zealand has strict health and safety laws for workplaces and adventure tourism businesses, so risks on the quintessential Queenstown activities are well mitigated.
+In the event of an accident or emergency, the Queenstown region is fully-equipped with the facilities and personnel to respond.
+Fire, police and ambulance services based in the town have specialist equipment to successfully manage any scenario in any location.
+New Zealand has strict and health and safety regulations for workplaces and tourism businesses, so risks are managed and mitigated.